LennartHennigs/DIYStreamDeck/README.md

 - Assign actions and colors to the keypad keys
 - Actions can be...
   - keyboard shortcuts
   - open a folder (= a new page of key definitions)
-- There is a Mac script called `watchdog.py` to enable more capabilities...
+- There is a Mac script called `watchdog.py` to enable more actions...
   - Determine the active application, to load and show app-specific shortcuts
   - Launch a Mac application
   - Launch a plugin command
 - Plugins are included for...
   - Audio playback (to act as a sound board)
   - Spotify playback
   - Philips Hue control
-- All key definitions are defined in a JSON file, stored on the Pi Pico
+- All key definitions are defined in a [JSON file](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/key_def.json), stored on the Pi Pico
 - Define global shortcuts in a `_default` section for both, folders and apps
 - Use the `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` running on a Mac)
 - Rotate the keyboard layout clockwise or counter-clockwise (for 3d printed cases) 🆕